Ladies Night Out

 In addition to the Hopkins donation, CHPT has received Santa collections from other community members over the years, which have been added to the museum.

 Hours and Admission

-The Santa Claus Museum is open to the public every Thursday, Friday, and Saturday from 11 a.m. to 4 p.m. throughout December.
+The Santa Claus Museum is open from 11 a.m. to 4 p.m. on Fridays and Saturdays from December 1-19.
 The Columbus Historic Preservation Trust is proud to offer free admission to all guests who visit on these days.

 On other dates, the museum is open by appointment only.
 Admission is $5 per person.
 Contact the Columbus Chamber of Commerce at 979-732-8385 or email@example.com to schedule a visit.